-In connection with our adoption of certain provisions of accounting for derivatives, which became effective for us on April 1, 2009, we determined that certain outstanding warrants to purchase shares of our common stock contain provisions that provide for a possible future adjustment to either the exercise price and/or number of shares to be issued upon exercise.
+In connection with our adoption of certain provisions of accounting for derivatives, which became effective for us on April 1, 2009, we determined that certain outstanding warrants to purchase shares of our common stock contained provisions that provide for a possible future adjustment to either the exercise price and/or number of shares to be issued upon exercise.
 As such, beginning April 1, 2009, we began recognizing these warrants as liabilities at their respective estimated fair values on each reporting date.
 The cumulative effect of the change in accounting for these warrants of \$47,000 was recognized as an adjustment to the opening balance of accumulated deficit at April 1, 2009.
 The amounts recognized in the consolidated balance sheet as a result of our adoption on April 1, 2009 were determined based on the amounts that would have been recognized if this accounting treatment had been applied from the issuance date of the warrants.
-At March 31, 2010, the estimated fair value of the warrants was \$27,000.
-The change in the estimated fair value of the warrants for the fiscal year ended March 31, 2010 is included in "other income, net" in the accompanying consolidated statement of income.
-These warrants are scheduled to expire in February 2011.
-We estimate the fair value of these warrants using the BSM option-pricing formula.
+As of March 31, 2011, all such warrants had expired unexercised, and thus there was no remaining liability recorded on our consolidated balance sheet at that date.
+We estimated the fair value of these warrants using the BSM option-pricing formula.
+The change in the estimated fair value of the warrants for the fiscal years ended March 31, 2011 and 2010 is included in "other income, net" in the accompanying consolidated statements of operations.

-Common Stock
+Common Stock Reserved for Future Issuance

-The following summarizes common stock reserved for future issuance at March 31, 2010:
+The following summarizes common stock reserved for future issuance at March 31, 2011: